flowtoolz/GetLaid/README.md

 ## System Spacings on iOS and tvOS

-With Apple's `NSLayoutAnchor`, you can make use of an mysterious "system spacing".
-Apple does not disclose how that is calculated and does not offer any concrete values in its APIs.
+With Apple's `NSLayoutAnchor`, you can make use of a mysterious "system spacing".
+Apple does not disclose how that is calculated and does not offer any concrete values you could access.
 Using system spacings through the `NSLayoutAnchor` API is a bit awkward, limited in how it is applied and limited in what it can be applied to.

 GetLaid exposes the system spacing as two global `CGFLoat` constants.
 It calls the actual Apple API to calculate the constants the first time you acces them:

-1. `systemSiblingSpacing` is the gap iOS wants between sibling views.
+1. `systemSiblingSpacing` is the gap the users system wants between sibling views.
-2. `systemParentSpacing` is the inset iOS wants from a view's edge to a contained subview.
+2. `systemParentSpacing` is the inset the users system wants from a view's edge to a contained subview.

 It seems that on iOS both these system spacings are always the same.
 At least, I checked that from iPhone SE up to the newest 13" iPad Pro, and from iOS 12.0 to iOS 13.3.
 So GetLaid also offers a universal `systemSpacing` which just returns `systemSiblingSpacing`.